 When I got back home (Poland) last November 2012, I decided to do some backpacking in random European cities I always wanted to visit as a little girl.
 These cities were Amsterdam in the Netherlands, Prague in Czech Republic, Oslo in Norway, Berlin in Germany, Brussels in Belgium and Warsaw (with some other smaller villages, towns and cities) in Poland.
 In order to do it on the cheap I used Couchsurfing (being hosted mostly by natives), took only one return flight (from Berlin Schönefeld to Oslo Rygge) and mostly travelled by trains and buses.

-In today’s post I would like to share with you some cheap and comfortable means of transport you can use when travelling to these places (Note: I have not been paid for any of those links by any of those mention companies).
+In today’s post I would like to share with you some cheap and comfortable means of transport you can use when traveling to these places (Note: I have not been paid for any of those links by any of those mention companies).

 #1 Polski Bus (English: Polish Bus)